NashBean/UTF-8_Vector/README.md

         -  bool iBS::isTrailByte(unsigned char byte)
             returns true if it is a trailing byte in UTF-8 format

+        - void iBS::readu8file(std::string filename,u8str& u8_v)
+            Fills u8str with the complete UTF-8 formatted file at filename Reads all of file filling each u8char one part at a time.
+            Each u8char will represent one Unicode.
+            Idea for finding problem in corrupted file.

+        - UnicodeInt iBS::Decode(u8char& u8c)
+            returning a Unicode as an uint32_t.
+            unsigned int unicode = uc.Decode();

+    iBS::unicode_string

+        - std::vector<UnicodeInt> ref;
+            a vector of UnicodeInt to store raw Unicodes

+        - bool iBS::appendtostr(std::string& str)

+l appendtostr(std::string& str)

 Ufunc.h
     bool iBS::isOn(unsigned char byte, short index)